Starfish-develop/Starfish/README.md

 * Are parameters always referred to by their dictionary name? "temp", "logg", "Z", "vsini", etc?
 How is this passed between emcee ``p`` and the dict value?
 What about dropping out a value, such as Av?
 * If a function requires a parameter and it's not in the parameter list, it looks up the default value.
-* how are chebyshev coefficients parsed?
-Are these sampled in **each order** individually?
-Ie, their own sampler?
-I think it might be cleaner to just do them all together.

 #Grid Creator Code